tevoran/T3Vtech-3/doc/api.md

 ## Quitting

-At the end of the game you should quit the engine.
-Although tt_quit() will be also called if there happens something unexpected that closes the engine.
-And it will get called if the game just gets to its end of execution anyway.
+At the end of the game the engine will clean itself up.
+So there is no need to actually calling tt_quit() yourself.

 ```c
 void tt_quit();